cometbft/cometbft/docs/architecture/adr-100-data-companion-push-api.md

 2. Provide a reference implementation of a data companion which facilitates offering most of the current RPC endpoints from a service _external_ to the node.
-Beyond serving as an example for the community as to how to implement a data companion, this will:
+Beyond serving as an example for the community as to how to implement a data companion, this will potentially:
-   1. Allow horizontal scalability of the RPC independently of the associated full node, reducing operational costs for operators who want to provide RPC services for their user base (who, in some cases, have to run multiple full nodes in order to facilitate a highly available RPC service).
+   1. Allow for horizontal scalability of the RPC independently of the associated full node, reducing operational costs for operators who want to provide RPC services for their user base (who, in some cases, have to run multiple full nodes in order to facilitate a highly available RPC service).
-   2. Address some of the problems outlined in [ADR-075][adr-075] relating to the RPC service - especially the problems relating to WebSocket subscriptions.
+   2. Address some of the problems outlined in [RFC-006][rfc-006] relating to event subscription.
+   3. Address more general problems in the RPC, such as its inherent susceptibility to DDoS attacks.
 3. Once the community has mostly migrated to using this data companion API, we can mark many of the node-based RPC endpoints as deprecated, and eventually remove them from the node.